-Satisfying the requirements for the major in Communication includes completing a minimum of 38 credits in the major and a minimum of ten courses (10), as specified below.
+Satisfying the requirements for the major in Communication and Media includes completing a minimum of 40 credits across a minimum of 10 courses, although most students complete more than 10.

-The following core courses are required of all Communication majors (starting with the class entering in Fall 2010):
+The following core courses are required of all Communication and Media majors (starting with the class entering in Fall 2016):

 COM 1020 Public Communication